opencode-md/opencode-md/README.md

 - meet the ["OpenCode.md Requirements"](https://opencode.md/en/about/requirements/) and;
 - are in working conditions.

-If you are curious to know about how the Opencode.md functions, visit [our website](https://opencodemd.wordpress.com/).
+If you are curious to know about how the Opencode.md functions, visit [our website](https://opencode.md/en).

 <h3>We support 2 lists of Open Source Solutions:</h3>
 <h4>1) Trustful International Open Source Solutions </h4>

-to see the list, visit the page [Trustful International Open Source Solutions](https://opencodemd.wordpress.com/content-sections/trustful-international-oss/).

-- published on any [acceptable Git Repository Services](https://opencodemd.wordpress.com/about/git-repository-services/), and
 - trusted developers that have extended community,
 - provided regular updates of its Solutions during the last 1 year.

 <h4>2)  Solutions submitted be developers to opencode.md and passed verification procedure,</h4>
 it is provided, that this resource will bring together all open software solutions that:

-- developed in accordance with the requirements for proven and proven solutions;
-- published on GitHub any [acceptable Git Repository Services](https://opencodemd.wordpress.com/about/git-repository-services/);
-- the solution is aimed at solving one of the  priority fields [content sections](https://opencodemd.wordpress.com/content-sections/);
 - submitted an application to be included in the list of approved open source solutions of the project OpenCode.md and passed it;
 - support the workability of your solution in the future; annual checks of the open source solution for compliance with tried and tested solutions are provided.